sidmani/anodize/readme.md

 - `directory`: the name of the parent directory
 - `path`: the path of the file, relative to the root directory, excluding the `.md` file extension
 - `layout`: the file in which this file's layout is defined
-- `next`: the next sorted object in the same directory
-- `prev`: the previous sorted object in the same directory
 - `body`: the body of the file transformed into HTML

-`site` contains the parsed directory structure.
+`site` contains the parsed directory structure as both an array and a dictionary.
+- `<object id>`: look up a file or folder by id
+- `<sort index>`: look up a file or folder by sort index

-- `id`: the name of the directory, or `_root` if root
+`static` contains the file structure of the static directory.
-- `path`: the path of the directory relative to the root directory
-- `directory`: the name of the parent directory, or `undefined` if root
-- `sort`: the sort value defined in the index file
-- `directories`: array of subdirectories
-- `files`: array of file metadata objects
+- `<object id>`: look up a file or folder by id

+Each file in `static` has two properties, with the same meanings as a standard object:
+- `id`
+- `path`

+`global` contains keys defined in `.anodize.yml` under the top-level `global` key.

 For each `.md` file with a defined layout, Anodize will generate a corresponding `html` file.

+Note that the `index.md` file is not included in a directory array.

+### Server
+Anodize comes with live-server, a development webserver with live reloading.
+Just run
+`$ anodize watch --serve`
+and open `http://localhost:8000` in a browser.

 ### Indexify
 It's more visually appealing for a URL to look like `example.com/page/` instead of `example.com/page.html`.
 Using the `--indexify` option on `anodize run` or `anodize watch` will create each non-index output as the index of its own subdirectory, allowing URLs to be specified without the `.html` extension.
 This will (obviously) break all URLs that still contain the `.html` portion.

 ### Command line interface